Excel for the web

 Creation of advanced analysis views (Power View, Power Pivot, Slicers)

 Advanced analysis views, such as Power Pivot and Power View, are only available in Excel desktop app.
-These features are not supported in Excel Online.
+These features are not supported in Excel for the web.
 Learn more about PowerPivot.

 You can use data validation to restrict the type of data or the values that users enter into a cell.
 To learn more, see Apply data validation to cells